NCAA banned substances: Alcohol and beta blockers

 Alcohol, more precisely ethanol, is a colorless flammable liquid that is the intoxicating agent in fermented and distilled liquors.
 Beta blockers are any of a group of drugs that decrease the rate and force of heart contractions and lower high blood pressure.
-Beta blockers help athletes in sports such as rifle shooting or archery where nervousness can harm performance.
+Beta blockers help athletes in sports such as rifle shooting or archery where nervousness can harm performance, and they are only banned in these sports.
 Examples beta blockers are atenolol, metoprolol, nadolol, pindolol, propranolol, and timolol.

 Metoprolol

 Metoprolol is used to treat angina (chest pain) and hypertension.
 It is also used to treat or prevent heart attack.
 Brand names for beta blockers include Lopressor and Toprol-XL.

 Side effects

-Side effects of alcohol and beta blockers are dizziness, depression, diarrhea, rash, slow heartbeat, and/or impotence or loss of sexual drive...
+Side effects of alcohol and beta blockers include high blood pressure, dizziness, nausea, diarrhea, constipation, slow heartbeat, liver disease, cancer, dementia, and/or impotence or loss of sexual drive.

 Diuretics and masking agents

-Diuretics, sometimes known as ‘water pills’, are drugs which draw excess fluid from the tissues of the body and convert it into urine.
-They are used for the swelling and bloating of premenstrual syndrome, for treating high blood pressure and, in older people, for heart failure caused by weakening of the heart's pumping mechanism.
-Diuretics are used to pass drug test because they increase the amount of urine produced by the body.
-By increasing the amount of urine, it dilutes any drugs in the urine, which makes it harder to identify drugs.
-Examples of diuretics and masking agents are: bumetanide, chlorothiazide, furosemide, hydrochlorothiazide, probenecid, spironolactone (canrenone), triameterene, and trichlormethiazide.
+Diuretics, sometimes known as ‘water pills,’ are drugs that alter the body's fluid and salt balance, increasing urine production.
+They are used for the swelling and bloating of premenstrual syndrome, for treating high blood pressure, and in older people for heart failure caused by weakening of the heart's pumping mechanism.
+Diuretics can be used to pass a drug test because they increase the amount of urine produced by the body, thereby it dilutes any drugs in the urine which makes it harder to identify them.
+Examples of diuretics and masking agents are bumetanide, chlorothiazide, furosemide, hydrochlorothiazide, probenecid, spironolactone (canrenone), triameterene, and trichlormethiazide.
+Finasteride is not banned.